 Melanie is board certified in Civil Trial Advocacy by the National Board of Trial Advocacy and has been since 2008.
 She is also certified by the National Board of Civil Pretrial Practice Advocacy, a division of the National Board of Legal Specialties Certifications, as a specialist in civil pretrial advocacy.
-She was named as one of the top 100 lawyers in Tennessee for each year from 2013-2021 by the National Trial Lawyers Association.
+She was named as one of the top 100 lawyers in Tennessee for each year from 2013-present by the National Trial Lawyers Association.
 Melanie served as a hearing committee member for the Tennessee Board of Professional Responsibility from 2006-2012.
-She is a Super Lawyer for 2021 and was from 2018 through 2020 as well.
-She was elected by her peers to be included in the Best Lawyers in America from 2019-2021.
+She is a Super Lawyer for 2023 and was from 2018 through 2022 as well.
+She was elected by her peers to be included in the Best Lawyers in America from 2019-present.

 She has presented CLE seminars and seminars in the community on municipal law, local government law, property owners' association law, and law on the internet.

 Melanie is a member of the Million Dollar Advocates Forum, a society of trial lawyers who have obtained a trial verdict, award, or settlement in the amount of one million dollars or more.
 She was a 2011 Mid-South Rising Star Super Lawyer in business litigation and received the same honor in 2010.
 She was previously selected by the National Trial Lawyers as being in the Top 40 Under 40, recognizing her as one of the top 40 lawyers under the age of 40 in the state of Tennessee at the time.

 Melanie is a member of the Board of Directors for the Blount County Community Action Agency (Meals on Wheels) and was Chairman of the Board from 2016-18.
 She was on the Board of the Maryville City Schools Foundation from 2004-2009.
 She was a member of the Leadership Blount Class of 2001 and is a former Board member of the Blount County American Red Cross, the YWCA of Blount County, Children’s International Summer Villages, and Vocational Rehab of Blount County, Tennessee.

 CASES ARGUED IN TENNESSEE COURT OF APPEALS AND/OR THE TENNESSEE SUPREME COURT: (39)